 The CTRP exam is offered on day 3 of the 3-day certification workshop.
 It is taken online, and participants may use their laptop, tablet or smartphone.

 Specialist certification requires successful participation in the three-day CTRP certification workshop, passing the CTRP exam with a score of 70% or above (28 out of 40 exam items.)
-There is also an experience requirement, involving submission of a current resume/CV or LinkedIn profile.
+There is also an experience requirement.
 Candidates must have a minimum of four (4) years of relevant practical experience, including corporate, consulting or service provider experience, as long as there is evidence of competency in a range of areas within the competency framework.

-Upon successful completion of courses (or workshop) and the exam, an ATRI panel member will review the candidate’s resume and recommend confirmation as a Certified Total Rewards Professional.
+Upon successful completion of courses (or workshop) and the exam, an ATRI panel member will recommend confirmation as a Certified Total Rewards Professional.
 If there is a deficiency of competence based on exam failure or lack of work experience the instructor will advise the candidate to supplement their learning or experience, and the candidate may retake the exam online within 2 weeks of the unsuccessful attempt at no additional cost.